|About UBS||UBS Themes||UBSi||News||Give Us Feedback|

 Doing Business With Lehigh University

-The Purchasing Department welcomes you as a potential or new supplier, and hopes this Information Guide will be of assistance.
-It is intended to give you an overview of the purchasing process at Lehigh University and to highlight key areas in the purchasing process.
-Suppliers looking to conduct business with Lehigh University must adhere to all instructions identified in this Supplier’s Information Guide or published elsewhere.
+Purchasing Services welcomes you as a potential or new supplier, and hopes this information will be of assistance.
+It is intended to give you an overview of the purchasing process at Lehigh and to highlight key areas in the purchasing process.
+Suppliers looking to conduct business with Lehigh must adhere to all instructions identified in this document or published on the website.

 Approved Procurement Methods